Cranford Publictions

 MP3 Information Page

-To simplify our site, links to sound clips are accessed a-tune-at-a-time, from the page devoted to the source CD or cassette.
-Other clips are accessed from pages of music notation which can be found by following links from the source recording.
+Both to simplify and because of the educational nature of our site our site, links to sound clips are accessed a-tune-at-a-time, from the page devoted to the source recording.
+These are long enough to learn a melody but don't give complete tracks (tracks are availabe if you purchase the CDs or individuals tracks from the artists sites).
+Other clips are accessed from pages of music notation - single transcriptions which can be found by following links from source recordings.

-Alternatively you may enjoy browsing by artist or searching for specific tunes using the site search engine.
+Alternatively you may enjoy browsing by artist or searching for specific tunes using the Cranford Pub Search Engine

 What are MP3s